milad-alizadeh/Apperitif/README.md

 ### Create a Development Build

 Create an [EAS Development Build](https://docs.expo.dev/develop/development-builds/create-a-build/), a binary bundle for installation on your iOS simulator.
+In simpler terms every app on any phone is a single file (binary) that can be installed on the device (or simulator).
 The development bundle communicates with the [Expo Dev Server](https://docs.expo.dev/more/expo-cli/#develop) for real-time code reflection.
 To create a development build, run:

 ```
 yarn run build:dev:ios-simulator